Search

 Harvest Tips:

-Harvest hot peppers when they are fully mature using a garden scissor so you don't damage the plant.
+Harvest hot peppers when fully mature using garden scissors, so you don't damage the plant.
 Pick peppers as they mature to encourage new buds to form.

 Hot Peppers